-If you're in All apps and you want to make an app appear on Start, Tap and hold a tile until you see the screen dim.
-When you release the tile, the Customize menu appear at the bottom of the screen.
-Tap Pin to Start from the menu that appears at the bottom of the screen.
+If you're in All apps and you want to make an app appear on Start, Right-click a tile to select it and open the Customize menu.
+Click Pin to Start from the menu that appears at the bottom of the screen.